d4nicoder/align-imports/README.md

 ## Release Notes

+### 0.0.5

+Bug fixes

 ### 0.0.1

 Initial release.
 This is my first extension and the first release.
 Please any feedback is welcome.

-To report bugs or suggestions, please go to my Github repository on [github.com/d4nicoder/align-imports](https://github.com/d4nicode/align-imports)
+To report bugs or suggestions, please go to my Github repository on [github.com/d4nicoder/align-imports](https://github.com/d4nicoder/align-imports)

 **Enjoy!**